finbourne/lusid-sdk-java/sdk/docs/PackagesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // PackagesApi apiInstance = apiFactory.build(PackagesApi.class);

         PackagesApi apiInstance = ApiFactoryBuilder.build(fileName).build(PackagesApi.class);
         String scope = "scope_example"; // String | The scope to which the package belongs.
         String code = "code_example"; // String | The package's unique identifier.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the package.
 Defaults to return the latest version of the package if not specified.
         List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Package\" domain to decorate onto the package.
 These take the format {domain}/{scope}/{code} e.g. \"Package/system/Name\".
         try {
+            // uncomment the below to set overrides at the request level
+            // ModelPackage result = apiInstance.getPackage(scope, code, asAt, propertyKeys).execute(opts);

             ModelPackage result = apiInstance.getPackage(scope, code, asAt, propertyKeys).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {